 First of all, I rarely fold my clothes.
 Just ask any of my previous roommates, and they will all tell you the same thing.
-I put clothes in the washer.
+I put clothes in the washer, or Warmtepomp droger as one of them called it.
 When they are washed, I move them to the dryer, hit the timer, and then hit “start.”

 That’s it.
 No more steps.

 The step I purposely ignore is one that makes me shudder: Folding clothes.
 It just seems so awful.
 Like, I have to fold and pile all of it?
 Really?
 No thanks, I’d rather not have to physically account for each and every item I own.
 Then, I’m expected to figure out where to put them in the drawers.
 I mean, what if there is not enough drawer space?

 It’s not just the act of putting the items of clothes on the hanger.
 I also have to button all of the buttons so that the collars of my collared shirts don’t appear as if they are desperately trying to bend, curl, and flower out.
 And I’m not even going to get into the damage done by the hangers themselves.
 So many of my favorite shirts have fallen victim to the dreaded shoulder nipples that inevitably form as a result of those stupid hanging contrivances.